rishikkumar84a/finsight-personal-finance-tracker/README.md

 ## 🔧 Configuration

 The application uses a design system defined in `src/index.css` and `tailwind.config.ts`.
-You can customize:
+We can customize:

 - Color schemes and gradients
 - Typography and spacing
 - Component styling
 - Animation preferences

-## 🚀 Deployment

-### Vercel (Recommended)
-1. Connect your GitHub repository to Vercel
-2. Configure build settings (usually auto-detected)
-3. Deploy with one click

-### Netlify
-1. Build the project: `npm run build`
-2. Deploy the `dist` folder to Netlify
-3. Configure redirects for SPA routing

 ## 🔮 Future Enhancements